Authored by the expert who managed and guided the team behind the Spain Property Pack

 Which neighborhoods in Barcelona have the highest gross rental yields in 2026?

-As of early 2026, the Barcelona neighborhoods delivering the highest gross rental yields are El Besos i el Maresme in Sant Marti at around 5.5 to 6.5 percent, Trinitat Vella in Sant Andreu at roughly 5 to 6 percent, and Sants-Hostafrancs in Sants-Montjuic at approximately 4.5 to 5.5 percent.
+As of early 2026, the Barcelona neighborhoods delivering the highest estimated gross rental yields are El Besos i el Maresme in Sant Marti, Trinitat Vella in Sant Andreu, La Marina de Port in Sants-Montjuic, and Trinitat Nova in Nou Barris, all sitting in the 5% to 6.5% gross range.

-- El Besos i el Maresme: low purchase prices combined with stable demand from value-seeking tenants and proximity to the beach
+- El Besos i el Maresme: very low purchase prices combined with steady renter demand from value-seeking workers.

 Finally, please note that we cover the rental yields in Barcelona here.